wolfeidau/wolfeidau_site/_posts/2012-10-20-what-is-hmac-and-why-is-it-useful.md

 Digest Authentication
 -------------

-This is actually quite a bit closer to hmac than digest, it uses md5 to hash the authentication attributes in a way which makes it much more difficult to intercept and compromise the username and password attributes.
+This is actually quite a bit closer to HMAC than basic, it uses md5 to hash the authentication attributes in a way which makes it much more difficult to intercept and compromise the username and password attributes.
 Note I recommend reading over the [Wikipedia page](http://en.wikipedia.org/wiki/Digest_access_authentication) on the subject, in short it is more than secure than basic auth, however it is entirely dependent on how many of the safeguards are implemented in the client